CIA-Oceanix/CIA-Oceanix.github.io/_pages/openings.md

 There are postdoc scholarship available.
 We'd be happy to support you after you apply to our group.
 Take a look at the [Marie Curie fellowship](http://ec.europa.eu/research/mariecurieactions/about-msca/actions/if/index_en.htm).

-### MSc./Eng. inernships
+### MSc./Eng. internships
-If you are a Master/engineering student looking for an intenship, contact me (or any group member) per email or stop by my office.
+If you are a Master/engineering student looking for an internship, contact me (or any group member) per email or stop by my office.

 <!-- (<figure>)
 <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/DSC_0696.jpg" width="95%">